Clio Logo

 Item 1 of 17

 The Conservatory of Flowers is located in Golden Gate Park and is the oldest public wood-and-glass conservatory in North America.
-The Conservatory was built in the late 19th century after the supplies were purchased from the estate of James Lick.
-It originally opened as a public attraction in 1879.
-After a number of accidents, natural disasters, and restorations the Conservatory reopened for the third time in 2003.
-Since then the Conservatory of Flowers has received a number of awards recognizing it's beautiful architecture, collections, and history.
+The Conservatory was built in the late 19th century after the supplies were purchased from the estate of James Lick and opened as a public attraction in 1879.
+After a number of challenges resulting from delayed maintenance and even the potential permanent closure of this landmark, the Conservatory reopened for the third time in 2003.
+Since that time, the Conservatory of Flowers has received a number of awards recognizing its beautiful architecture, collections, and history.

 James Lick